ddelnano/go-play-racquetball/README.md

 is over! (if you are a la fitness member).  go-play-racquetball is an attempt to completely automate your recurring racquetball court reservations so you don't have to remember to.

-If you are still reading this I am surprised you haven't stopped and thought this is the most useless project ever.

-This is was an excuse to try out Go and write something simple.

 ## Running

 Go Play Racquetball can be run from the [ddelnano/go-play-racq](https://hub.docker.com/r/ddelnano/go-play-racq/) docker image hosted on docker hub.
 All that is needed to run the application is an `.env` file that specifies your La Fitness username and password and a `config.json` file that specifies your racquetball reservation schedule.
 A sample of each is shown below.